skonfig/extra/type/__nextcloud/man.rst

     Currently, no loop is implemented to do these upgrades automaticly for you, as the type does not implement any version knowledge.
-Manifest must be changed and cdist needs to be rerun to get to the correct version you need.
+Manifest must be changed and skonfig needs to be rerun to get to the correct version you need.

 admin-password
     The administrator password to access the nextcloud instance.
 Must be given